 Winter Park, a tree-lined cobblestone street neighborhood, is on the outskirts of Orlando in the northern corner.
 Home to Rollins College, a prestigious college, and 11 acres of gorgeous park landscape, Winter Park was a popular winter resort attracting the rich and famous Northerners in days gone by.
 It is also an excellent place to take a road trip and enjoy a few hours exploring the beautiful Florida town.
+Here are my suggestions for taking a day trip to Winter Park.

 Arriving for Your Day Trip